laggingreflex/multi-video-player/ISSUES/feat.md

   ☐ When adjusting zoom, scroll back to current video

+  ☐ Settings page/popup (to configure zoom, style, etc settings)

+  ☐ Ability to search google for the specified file (maybe to look up lyrics for music files, or other details like original youtube page, etc.)

 * Files

   ☐ Ability to add more files, load new files at the top